 The USPA Integrated Bidet Toilet System is a sleek redesign of the classic low-boy toilet with a modern touch of cleansing elegance.
 By rethinking the traditional architecture of the classic toilet's internal components, a redesign of the entire enclosure was updated resulting in a seamless skirted design which gives an overall uniform and clean look.

-The HomeBioags bio-toilet can use digestate for flushing, or rainwater and/ or grey water from washing can be used.
 Therefore, we think the HomeBiogas version is far better than a composting “dry” toilet.

 Advantages of a HomeBiogas Toilet vs a Conventional Septic Tank

 In conventional toilets, only 30% of human waste is degraded and the other 70% remains in the septic tank.
 In a home bio-digester for human waste, up to 99.9% gets digested …and is converted into reusable water and methane gas.